 For 3.5 years, starting in 2018, I was a coder working on B2B ("business-to-business") chatbots.
-Starting in February 2018, I worked an R&D Engineer at jobpal, where I mostly worked with natural-language short-form text, mostly in English and German.
-From February 2020, I led the R&D team.
-In November 2020, jobpal was acquired; I stayed for 8 months thereafter.
+As an R&D Engineer at jobpal, Ltd I mostly worked with natural-language short-form text, mostly in English and German.
 I have led and contributed substantially to various technical aspects of GDPR compliance in this product, and am delighted to talk about it!

 Finished my PhD in Seattle and moved to Berlin, and during a number of major life transitions, started one of my favorite personal art projects, "Should I Do the Thing?".

 Published a couple of early research projects at major human-computer interaction (HCI) conferences: a qualitative study of technology for foreign language-learning, and automatically detection emotion in chat messages.

 Published and presented my first research project, completed mostly during undergraduate study with a lot of wonderful mentorship, on online information seeking for chronic illness management.
 The mixed qualitative/quantitative methods I learned during this project, as well as different approaches people have to tracking and understanding their chronic health conditions, continue influence my artistic and research practice, especially when it comes to self-tracking and body data.